St. Clare & St. Francis Week

 St. Clare & St. Francis Week Videos

-As a Catholic Franciscan College we approach the world with joy and gratitude.
-Sometimes these two values intersect or overlap so closely that we have to think about whether we are joyful because we are grateful or are we grateful because we experience joy in our lives?
-We know that both St. Francis and St. Clare embodied and reflected both joy and gratitude, and we are reminded that we are called to do the same with these gifts that we are offered freely and unconditionally.
+As a Franciscan institution, we approach the world with joy and gratitude.
+Sometimes these two values intersect or overlap so closely that we have to think about whether we are joyful because we are grateful or are we grateful because we experience joy in our lives.
+We know that both St. Francis and St. Clare embodied and reflected joy and gratitude, and we are reminded that we are called to do the same with these gifts that we are offered freely and unconditionally.

 Responding to his growing number of disciples, Francis founded the Order of Friars Minor in 1209, and three years later, with his friend, Clare of Assisi, established the contemplative women’s order now known as the “Poor Clares.”
 Francis died at the age of 44.
 Two years later, Pope Gregory IX pronounced him a saint.

-Francis’ work with the poor and sick was also exemplary.
-Francis embraced and assisted those with leprosy in sharp contrast to a society that treated lepers as outcasts.
-In the midst of the Fifth Crusade, Francis travelled to Egypt and met with the ruling sultan in an attempt to end to the fighting.
+Francis’s work with the poor and sick was also exemplary.
+Francis embraced and assisted those with leprosy, in sharp contrast to a society who treated lepers as outcasts.
+In the midst of the Fifth Crusade, Francis travelled to Egypt and met with the ruling sultan in an attempt to end the fighting.

 To this day, the Franciscan Friars follow in the footsteps of their namesake in their commitment to a life of humility, compassion and obedience.
 The Franciscan model of education is rooted in a Christ-centered theology and a philosophy that reflects the values and teachings of Francis of Assisi.